-The Independent Schools Association is broadening its offering for schools in the arts, including visual and performing arts, and also essay writing.
-Once a member of the Independent Schools Association, your school will be able to enter these events.
+The Independent Schools Association is broadening its offering for schools in the arts, from visual and performing arts, to essay writing, handwriting, and competitions focused for EYFS and Primary Schools.

 ISA Arts is committed to helping all member schools improving their arts provision for pupils.
 Please do get in touch with us if we can help in any way.